samumantha/research-software-engineering/presentation_PDC25.md

 <br>

-Here it is about all the essential tools which are usually skipped in academic education so everyone can make full use of software, computing, and data with focus on **reusability, reproducibility, and openness**.
+Here it is about all the essential tools and techniques so everyone can make full use of software, computing, and data with focus on **reusability, reproducibility, and openness**.

 <br>